cloudmaven/documentation/pages/acs/acs_rosetta.md

 function.
 The Rosetta software can analyze the manner of folding thereby connecting a hypothetical amino acid chain to a peptide structure.

+The AWS research credits provided for this work have contributed significantly to the challenge of large scale sampling of peptide scaffolds -- stable structures that would be the basis for developing new therapeutics.
+The practical challenge is the matching of such structures to naturally occuring geometries of interest within the organism's molecular landscape, often described using a 'lock and key' analogy: A given therapeutic molecule could be designed to fit a particular binding site either enhancing or restricting some metabolic process.
+One ultimate aim then would be to comprehensively sample all possible shapes such that a large number of highly stable 'keys' are ready to be molded or slightly re-configured into any desired shape.

 The compute task described here samples the space of possible peptide structures.
 These structures must prove to be feasible and stable before they can be subjected to subsequent analysis.
 Ultimately a successful design may be constructed in the laboratory (using actual molecules) and subjected to